sixfeetup/votingmachine-buildout/README.md

 # FedEx Voting buildout

+## Install

 Clone the buildout

     $ git clone git@github.com:sixfeetup/fedexvoting-buildout.git

+Put the proper environment in place

+    $ cd fedexvoting-buildout
+    $ cp profiles/buildout.cfg.tmpl buildout.cfg
+    $ vi buildout.cfg
+    ... uncomment the line for the envrionment you want to run ...

 Then bootstrap

-    $ cd fedexvoting-buildout
     $ python2.6 bootstrap.py

 Now run buildout

     $ bin/buildout

+## Start up

-Now you can start up the instance like this for development
+The buildout includes supervisor, you can start up the whole app like this

+    $ bin/supervisord

+Now you can access the site at the http://localhost:51105

+### Debug start up

+If you want to use pdb or any other interactive commands you can do the following.

+    $ bin/supervisorctl stop paster
     $ bin/paster serve etc/paster.ini --reload

+This will start the program up in the foreground.